pauleveritt/kotlin_for_python/docs/hello_world/index.rst

 code.
 In this step we breeze through a light treatment of many Kotlin concepts, all from the Python perspective.

-Python has a nice handy console/REPL that we can use to just evaluate some lines.
-Kotlin does to.
-Let's start there.

 The REPL
 ========